 The Group disposes of certain loans and receivables to third parties.
 Profit or loss on disposal of loans is measured as the difference between the cash received, including any deferred consideration, less related selling expenses less the net carrying value of those loans and receivables.
-The Group realised a net profit of O.6m on the disposal of loans in Q1.
-The O.6m profit recognised in the period consists of a profit on disposal of $\Huge{O}.7m$, (see note 15), less disposal costs of O.7m, O.5m of which relate to deferred disposal costs on loan sales completed in Q4 2016, released to the income statement in Q1.
-Profit on disposal of loans is not recognised where the overall debtor connection is impaired in accordance with the latest available impairment assessment data.
+The €14.4m profit recognised in the period consists of a profit on disposal of €14.7m (see note 15), less disposal costs of €0.3m.